tlahin/roger_skyline_1/README.md

   `ip -c link show` will show available ethernet network interfaces.
 Note down the name of the network.
   Look for the address of the network by using command `ip -c addr show <network>`.

-  subnet calculator I used: https://www.calculator.net/ip-subnet-calculator.html
+  ❗ subnet calculator I used: https://www.calculator.net/ip-subnet-calculator.html

   Gateway value is found with `ipconfig getoption en0 router` on your MAC.
-  In my case it is 10.13.254.254.
+  ❗ In my case it is 10.13.254.254.

-  Since we want our CIDR to be /30 our subnet mask has to be 255.255.255.252
+  Task is to set VMs CIDR to be /30 so subnet mask has to be 255.255.255.252

-  For my IP I choce 10.13.254.36 from the 64 different network addresses available.
+  ❗ For my IP I choce 10.13.254.36 from the 64 different network addresses available.

-  Now we have all the values we need.
+  Now you have gathered all the values needed for the next step.
-  We change our chocen networks settings in `/etc/network/interface`, in my case `enp0s3` to `auto`:
+  You can change your chocen networks settings in `/etc/network/interface`.
+  ❗ In my case `enp0s3` to `auto`:

     # This file describes the network interfaces available on your system
     # and how to activate them.
 For more information, see interfaces(5).